ionic-team/ionic-docs/src/pages/appflow/package/cli.md

 # Package builds on Appflow using the Ionic CLI

 <blockquote>
-  <p><b>Note:</b>This feature is only available on our Scale plan <a href="/sales">contact us</a> to enable this feature.</p>
+  <p><b>Note:</b> This feature is only available on our <b>Scale</b> plan.
+Please <a href="/sales">contact us</a> to enable this feature.</p>
 </blockquote>

-It is possible to trigger package builds on Appflow directly from the CLI.
+It is possible to trigger Package builds on Appflow directly from the CLI.
-This is extremely useful if you need to integrate the package build step inside an existing external CI/CD process.
+This is extremely useful if you need to integrate the Package build step as part of an existing external CI/CD process.

 ### Prerequisites
 Upgrade the Ionic CLI to at least version `4.7.0`.

-To trigger package builds on Appflow from the Ionic CLI, a proper subscription to run package builds is needed.
+To trigger Package builds on Appflow from the Ionic CLI, a proper subscription to run Package builds is needed.

-To use environments, a proper subscription that allows the usage of Automations is needed.
+To use Environments, a proper subscription that allows the usage of Automations is needed.

 ### Authentication

-The Ionic CLI has to be authenticated on Appflow to be able to trigger a package build.
+The Ionic CLI has to be authenticated on Appflow to be able to trigger a Package build.

-To login type
+To login type:
 ```bash
 $ ionic login <email> <password>
 ```

-this will prompt for the Appflow username/password.
+This will prompt for the Appflow username/password.

-The CLI can be authenticated also via environment variable (for example if it is used during a CI/CD task).
+The CLI can also be authenticated via an environment variable (for example, if it is used during a CI/CD task).

-To set up the authentication via environment variable, first login with an user who has access to the app you want to trigger package builds for for
+To set up the authentication via environment variable, first login via the CLI with an Appflow user who has access to the app you want to trigger Deploy builds for:

 ```bash
 $ ionic login <email> <password>
 ```

-then export the authentication token
+Then, export the authentication token:

 ```bash
 $ ionic config get -g tokens.user
 ```

-finally export the token in an environment variable of your shell or your CI/CD service.
+Finally, export the token in an environment variable of your shell or your CI/CD service.

 ```bash
 $ export IONIC_TOKEN=<your token>